TomasVotruba/tomasvotruba.com/packages/blog/data/2023/2023-01-31-lets-share-fails-and-tricks-with-gpt.md

 <br>

-**Using real-time does not make sense because the response could be faster.
+**Using real-time does not make sense because the response could be faster**.
 It's better to send the request to a background queue, let the worker handle it, and show the response when it's done.

 I want to refactor TestGen AI to Livewire to address this.